apmckinlay/insidesuneido/index.md

 Uses jUnit.

 It's not required, but it's nice to run Infinitest within Eclipse to run the tests automatically after every change.
+See infinitest.args and infinitest.filters

+There is a simple benchmark function.
+This is normally called by a jUnit test but it will be skipped by Infinitest.

 **_gSuneido_**